Panda Explore from Beijing to Shanghai 12 Days

 Day 5.
 Xian-Chengdu

-Visit Terra-cotta warriors in the morning,then transfer to the airport for flight to Chengdu, one of the most beautiful cities in China.
+Visit Terra-cotta warriors in the morning, then transfer to the station to catch bullet train (3 hrs) to Chengdu, one of the most beautiful cities in China.

 Take a ride to Bifengxia Panda Base, one of the biggest panda bases in the world.